hershel-theodore-layton/sgml-stream/docs/flow-kinds.md

 `WritesScriptTag` knows that every registration from the predecessors must have completed when its `render()` method is called.
 Therefore, it will not miss writing our an event listerer.

 Before the introduction of `Successor<Flow>`, this pattern required creating your own `Snippet` class.
 You would also not be able to emit multiple `<WritesScriptTag />` elements on a page.
 The strict order imposed by `Successor<Flow>` makes it trivial to coordinate multiple `<WritesScriptTag />` elements on a page.
 Each `<WritesScriptTag />` will empty the registations it handled.
-Rhe next will observe the registrations made by elements after the previous `<WritesScriptTag/>`
+The next will observe the registrations made by elements after the previous `<WritesScriptTag/>`

 ### Copying a flow